 - The findings suggest that there is a need to build a strong culture of safety to improve LTCF employee retention and foster PCCS attributes. - With the shortage of RNs in LTCFs and new reimbursement regulations, many LTCFs are hiring LPNs to have full staffing and save money.
-LPNs may lack essential knowledge to decrease the rate of falls. - One option is to develop a Person-Centered Comprehensive Unit-based Safety Program (CUSP) for LTCFs similar to the AHRQ program in acute care.
+LPNs may lack essential leadership knowledge to decrease the rate of pressure ulcers. - One option is to develop a Person-Centered Comprehensive Unit-based Safety Program (CUSP) for LTCFs similar to the AHRO